 6 Types of Commonly Used Business Project Proposals

-Now that we’ve covered what business project proposals are and how you can save time with professional business proposal templates, let’s talk about what are the different business project proposal types.
+We’ve just covered what business project proposals are and how you can save time with professional business proposal templates.
+Now let’s talk about what are the different types of business proposals.
 By knowing the difference between types of business proposals, you’ll know exactly which proposal to send to each client.

 There are six different types of business project proposals: